 What's in Biden and McCarthy's debt ceiling deal − and what's not?
 Here are 7 takeaways

-WASHINGTON − Just days before a possible default, President Joe Biden and House Speaker Kevin McCarthy struck a deal late Saturday to raise the debt ceiling and deliver on many of the spending cuts demanded by Republicans.
+WASHINGTON − Just days before a possible default, President Joe Biden and House Speaker Kevin McCarthy struck a deal late Saturday to raise the debt ceiling in exchange for caps on future spending and other demands from Republicans.

-Yet the White House was able to stave off the more sweeping budget reductions that House Republicans pushed in their own legislation while keeping intact the president's signature domestic programs.
+Yet the White House was able to stave off the more sweeping budget cuts that House Republicans pushed in their own legislation while keeping intact the president's signature domestic programs.

 The deal now faces an unclear outlook in Congress, where progressive Democrats and hardline Republicans have both criticized components of the agreement.
 McCarthy, who has dubbed the bill "The Fiscal Responsibility Act," is eying a vote Wednesday in the House.